SatangBudsai/generate-i18n-with-ai/README.md

 # translate-i18n-with-ai

 A powerful CLI tool for automatically translating i18n JSON files using Claude AI models by Anthropic.
-This tool is designed to efficiently handle translations from Thai (th.json) to multiple target languages while preserving the structure and ordering of your translation keys.
+This tool is designed to efficiently handle translations from Thai (th) to multiple target languages while preserving the structure and ordering of your translation keys.

 ## Features